edk21/edk21/README.md

 - 👋 Hi, I’m @edk21
 - 👀 I’m interested in web developement and mostly in reactjs as well as mern developement.
-- 🌱 I’m currently learning Reactjs and Mongodb
+- 🌱 I’m currently developing using Reactjs and Mongodb
 - 💞️ I’m looking to collaborate on various projects with other developers and get my skills to the next level
 - 📫 How to reach me ... edwinmcken@gmail.com